 Investment risk analysis

 Analyzing investment risk is a broad topic with entire books and websites devoted to determining investment risk, asset allocation, diversification, etc. For this exercise we are looking at investment risk from a 30,000 feet view.
 Before we start looking at your investments from the perspective of a financial risk analysis, you will want to know how much you have invested, your asset allocation, and a clear idea of your investment goals.
-A good tool to help with this exercise is the X-Ray tool form Morningstar.com (you can register for a free account or a free trial to Morningstar premium if you are not already a member).
+A good tool to help with this exercise is Personal Capital, a free financial app.

 Questions to ask yourself: